 GAIA ALERT: Bragar Eagel & Squire, P.C.
 Reminds investors that a Class Action Lawsuit Has Been Filed Against Gaia, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-23, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Gaia, Inc. ("Gaia" or the "Company") GAIA in the United States District Court of Colorado on behalf of all persons and entities who purchased or otherwise acquired Gaia securities between December 26, 2017 and November 7, 2022, both dates inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, Dec.
+28, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Gaia, Inc. (“Gaia” or the “Company”) (NASDAQ: GAIA) in the United States District Court of Colorado on behalf of all persons and entities who purchased or otherwise acquired Gaia securities between December 26, 2017 and November 7, 2022, both dates inclusive (the “Class Period”).
 Investors have until February 20, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.